 Important Safety Note

-Before starting or significantly increasing an exercise routine, consult your care team, including your primary care provider (PCP), neurologist, or physical therapist — to ensure your plan is appropriate and safe for you.
+Before starting or significantly increasing an exercise routine, consult your Care Team, including your primary care provider (PCP), Neurologist, or physical therapist: to ensure your plan is appropriate and safe for you.